enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/partials/cursor.md

 - The `draggable` class is used to indicate that an element is draggable.
 When this class is applied, the cursor will change to a grabbing hand.

 - The `forbidden` class is used to indicate that an element is not allowed to be interacted with.
-When this class is applied, the cursor will change to a not allowed.
+When this class is applied, the cursor will change to not allowed.